 - Processing Power – Whenever you’re using a VPN, your computer is working in the background to encrypt and decrypt packets of information.
 This takes processing power.
 The faster your internet speed when using a VPN, the more processing power is needed.
 So even if your ISP and VPN are fast, your CPU may be limiting your full speed potential (but this mainly applies to very high speeds).

-Here is the record for the fastest VPN speed test result, currently held by NordVPN, with downloads speeds up to 445 Mbps:
+Here is the record for the fastest VPN speed test result, currently held by NordVPN, with downloads speeds over 750 Mbps:

 NordVPN offers the fastest speeds with the WireGuard VPN protocol, which they call NordLynx.
 There are also a few other VPNs that support WireGuard as well, such as Surfshark VPN and also VyprVPN.